 Continuing past the bridge, look for the downed water oak along the very edge of Weston Lake slough on your left.
 Despite its name, it is not a common tree on the floodplain, and is more often found in an upland environment.
 Note the “tip-up,” the common name for the shallow root system of an upturned tree (other common names are “tombstone” and “harricane”).
 Most of the large trees have shallow roots because of the high groundwater table; the roots cannot survive in continually saturated soil.
 Tip-ups eventually erode and rot, forming a “pit and mound complex” that can persist for years after the tree itself has decayed into the soil.

 With the return to higher ground, large loblolly pines become more frequent.
-This part of the floodplain was actually part of a 19th Century plantation, Pine Bluff, owned by the Weston family.
+This part of the floodplain was actually part of a 19th Century property, Pine Bluff, owned by the Weston family.
 The presence of mature pines here may be a legacy of attempts to cultivate this part of the floodplain in the 1800s.

-Site 17 (Big Tupelo Gut)
+Site 13 (Big Tupelo Gut-Bridge D)

-Site 18 (Dry Branch)
+Site 14 (Dry Branch)

 Shortly beyond Dry Branch, the Weston Lake Loop Trail runs under the high portion of the Boardwalk Loop Trail.
 When you rejoin the trail, you can either turn sharply right to the Weston Lake overlook and the Elevated Boardwalk (1.4 miles to Visitor Center), or return more directly to the Visitor Center by turning left on the Low Boardwalk (1.2 miles to Visitor Center).